I grew up in the Vienna Woods, at the Viennese’s favourite outdoors. Let me share the places I know, they are quite a few.

 Click on the link Vienna Woods – South below the map to see my recommended route in more detail.
 Click on the icons for details about the main spots.

-View Vienna Woods – South in a larger map
+View Wienerwald – South in a larger map